Building an AI Server with Web Interface and API Programmatic Access

 sudo systemctl daemon-reload

-sudo systemctl enable ddgs-api.service
+sudo systemctl enable ddgs.service

-sudo systemctl start ddgs-api.service
+sudo systemctl start ddgs.service

 Check service status:

-sudo systemctl status ddgs-api.service
+sudo systemctl status ddgs.service

 7. Nginx Setup and Configuration